andy-twosticks/pod4/md/roadmap.md

 proper pessimistic locking.

 I've got a pretty solid idea for a nice, simple way to make this happen.
 It will be in place soon.

+...I did.
+Needs more thought.
+Not soon after all.

 Migrations